merkatorgis/docker4gis/docs/README.md

 The application's "components" are the different containers that comprise the running application: proxy, app, api, database, geoserver, etc.

-To add a component: create a repo for it, (fork and) clone the component repo _as a sibling of the package directory_ (this is important), cd into its root, and run `dg component` (assuming you had the docker4gis alias created with its default name).
+To add a component: create a repo for it, clone the component repo _as a sibling of the package directory_ (this is important), cd into its root, and run `dg component` (assuming you had the docker4gis alias created with its default name).
 It will ask you how to call the component, which base docker4gis component it should extend, and which version of the base component to use (default is `latest`).
 If the base component has multiple "flavours", the flavours are listed, and you're asked to choose one.